thuliteio/docs/src/content/docs/editor-setup.md

 - [Gitpod](https://gitpod.io/)

 :::note
-Hyas does *not* run on [StackBlitz](https://stackblitz.com/) because install scripts for dependencies are not supported.
+Hyas does *not* run on [StackBlitz](https://stackblitz.com/) because running the postinstall script is not supported.
 :::